 These courses provide ISM students with a technical understanding of the plan-source-make-deliver-return functions of supply management as well as methods of continuous improvement.

 Note: The WMU online catalog is the governing guide for course offerings and descriptions.
 If you have any questions about courses or your curriculum, please contact the ISM advisor.

-MGMT 3200 ERP System Management: Through a hands-on enterprise resource planning software configuration project, students learn how information technology can help a firm manage its business processes.
+MGMT 3200 ERP System Management: Through a hands-on Enterprise Requirements Planning (ERP) software configuration project, students learn how information technology can help a firm manage its business processes.
 Management issues associated with implementing and managing ERP systems, such as project management, configuration control, training, system testing and change management, will also be explored.

-MGMT 4640 Production Management and Control: Quantitative and computer-based methods of planning and controlling operations in manufacturing industries and service organizations.
-Areas covered in depth include scheduling, aggregate planning, and inventory control.
-This course is intended for students interested in quantitative applications in business as well as management majors concentrating in production and operations management.
+MGMT 4640 Production Management and Control: Quantitative and computer-based methods of planning and controlling operations in manufacturing are explored.
+Topics covered in depth include forecasting, production planning and inventory control.
+The course employs a problem-based approach using in-class problems, spreadsheet analysis, enterprise system applications and simulations.

 LAW 4840 International Business Law: A study of national, regional and international laws which affect the conduct of international business.
 An examination of the legal regulations which promote or restrain trade or investment by international business firms.

 LAW 4860 Marketing and Sales Law: The course examines the law as it applies to the sale of goods, warranties affecting such sales and the methods of financing those sales.
 Legal obligations imposed upon and risks assumed by the seller are emphasized.